On the fast convergence of random perturbations of the gradient flow: Introduction

-as $\ve \to 0^+$.
-Equivalently, when starting from $Y^\ve_0=x$, $T^\ve_x$ is the first time the perturbed gradient flow dynamics $Y^\ve_t$ leads to at least the amount of $F(x) - F(x^*) - e$ decay in function value of $F$.
-In a hand--waiving manner, our main result (Theorem \ref{Thm:MajorResultSGDPerturbationConvergenceTime}) can be formulated as follows.
+as $\varepsilon \to 0^+$.
+Equivalently, when starting from $Y^\varepsilon_0=x$, $T^\varepsilon_x$ is the first time the perturbed gradient flow dynamics $Y^\varepsilon_t$ leads to at least the amount of $F(x) - F(x^*) - e$ decay in function value of $F$.
+In a hand-waiving manner, our main result (Theorem \ref{Thm:MajorResultSGDPerturbationConvergenceTime}) can be formulated as the following

-\paragraph{Main Result.} \textit{ Let the function $F: \R^n\ra \R$ be a Morse function satisfying the ``strong saddle condition'' that will be specified in Section 1.2.
-When $\ve\to 0^+$, $\E T^\ve_x$ is asymptotically bounded by $C \ln (\ve^{-1})$, where $C>0$ is some constant that is determined by the landscape of the function $F$. }
+\paragraph{Main Result.} \textit{Let the function $F: \mathbb{R}^n\rightarrow \mathbb{R}$ be a Morse function satisfying the ``strong saddle condition'' that will be specified in Section 1.2.
+When $\varepsilon\to 0^+$, $\mathbf{E} T^\varepsilon_x$ is asymptotically bounded by $C \ln (\varepsilon^{-1})$, where $C>0$ is some constant that is determined by the landscape of the function $F$.}

 \